Day Theming: How to Give Every Day a Single Focus

 The Week Jack Dorsey Ran Two Public Companies at Once

-Day theming is a weekly planning method that assigns one category of work — such as writing, meetings, or administrative tasks — to each day of the week, so that the full day revolves around a single type of activity rather than mixing different types of work within the same hours.
-Day theming differs from time blocking by operating at the daily level instead of the hourly level.
+Day theming for productivity is a weekly planning method that assigns one category of work to each day of the week, so that the full day revolves around a single type of activity rather than mixing different types of work within the same hours.
+It differs from time blocking by operating at the daily level instead of the hourly level.

 What You Will Learn